Our Contributors - Fall 2012

 Amanda Davidson writes, teaches and makes performances, in Brooklyn and online at partedinthemiddle.wordpress.com.
 Her chapbook, 40,000 Acres of Water, is forthcoming this fall on New Herring Press.

-Brian Cook - Art Director - is an artist and graphic designer from South Florida, presently living in New York City.
-He is pursuing his graduate degree in the History of Art at Hunter College and currently employed at the Pratt Institute's Writing and Tutorial Center.
+Brian Cook is an artist and graphic designer from South Florida, presently living in New York City.
+He is pursuing his graduate degree in the History of Art at Hunter College and is currently employed in the Writing and Tutorial Center at the Pratt Institute.
+In March of 2014, he finally started up his first 20 gallon reef tank, learning much from many of the best hobbyists in the country.

 James Fatherree is a science instructor at Hillsborough Community College in Tampa.
 He has been keeping marine aquariums for 20 years, and has spent many days diving in Florida, the Bahamas, Hawaii, Japan, and Indonesia, too.
 In the past, he also managed an aquarium store, owned and operated an aquarium installation and maintenance business, and worked for an aquarium livestock collector/wholesaler in Florida.
 James has also published over 250 articles in various aquarium magazines in the U.S. and Europe, and has written and illustrated several books on the topics of reef organisms and marine aquariums, the latest of which is Giant Clams in the Sea and the Aquarium.
 For more about the author, visit his homepage at www.fatherree.com/james, or look him up on Facebook.

 Josh Saul is a consultant for Fortune 500 finance and banking companies.
 He has been involved in the aquarium hobby for 15 years and has been SCUBA diving for over 20.
 He spends his spare time planning dive trips, designing websites, DJing, and finding new and exciting ways to flood his apartment.